-The New Hampshire Culinary Institute is proud to offer a two-year Associate in Science degree in Baking and Pastry Arts, in addition to its degree in Culinary Arts.
-The Baking and Pastry Arts degree is designed for those wanting to work specifically in the field of baking.
-Baking and Pastry Arts graduates are trained to work as bakers and pastry chefs in establishments such as bakeries, pastry shops, hotels, restaurants, catering services, and commercial bakeries.
+White Mountains Community College is proud to offer a two-year Associate in Applied Science Degree in Baking and Pastry Arts, in addition to its degree in Culinary Arts.
+The Baking and Pastry Arts degree is designed for those wanting to work specifically in the field of baking and pastry.
+Baking and Pastry Arts graduates are trained to work as bakers, confectioners, and pastry chefs in establishments such as bakeries, pastry shops, hotels, restaurants, catering services, and commercial bakeries.
 They are also trained in product development.
 If you would like to make Baking and Pastry Arts your career, we have a great program for you at an affordable price.